lucashfreitas/blog-lucasfsantos/content/posts/2020-02-09-good-pratices-to-develop-a-good-solid-web-api-architecture.md

 This is just a pseudo code to pass the idea how the controller usually much cleaner focusing only in handle request/response, but you might be wondering how the service class is available to the controller just by passing it inside a constructor: this is done using `dependency injection`, which is another important topic to understand if you want to build a clean architecture.

-There is other many techniques and libraries like that we can help us to perform common tasks as validation, caching, authentication/authorization, mapping entities to JSON responses, etc.
+There are other many techniques and libraries like that we can help us to perform common tasks as validation, caching, authentication/authorization, mapping entities to JSON responses, etc.

-I've developed a quick demo that show an example of how having the controllers layer separately from your domain layer:
+I've developed a quick demo that shows an example of how having the controllers layer separately from your domain layer:

 [https://github.com/lucashfreitas/serverless-clean-api-domain-example](https://github.com/lucashfreitas/serverless-clean-api-domain-example/tree/master/src)